Types of Degrees Applied Mathematics Majors Are Getting

 Online Applied Mathematics Programs

-In the 2018-2019 academic year, 369 schools offered some type of applied mathematics program.
+In 2018-2019, 369 schools offered a applied math program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|